alifrahman2023/huntercs/127testout/README.md

 4. Practice until you get a 90% or higher on 2 of them.

 5. Take the testout exam.
-You are allowed to bring a one-page cheat sheet (bring double-sided they don't check).
+You are allowed to bring a one-page cheat sheet.
 I have one in this repo but feel free to use your own.